Travel to and extended stays in EU and Schengen Area

 Details of arrangements for immigration and customs clearance when arriving or departing from EU countries can be found on the Departure and Arrival in UK and EU page available to CA members.

-The CA campaign
+The CA 90 days project

 • are issued by national governments and hence conditions and procedures may vary;